KarmaComputing/minimalcd/README.md

 - [x] All commits to main branch create a new release automatically
 - [x] Database migrations are version controlled and ran upon app startup
+- [x] When a pull request gets merged into the main branch, the latest application is deployed
 - [ ] A backup/snapshot of any database is taken pre and post each release

 ## Local Development